 Using meditation and breath work combined with elements of slow flow vinyasa and restorative yoga, this class provides increased relaxation and a deeper connection to the self.
 This class is appropriate for all levels of practitioners and leaves you feeling restored for the week ahead.

 A donation based class led by Nature Yoga’s newest 200 hour certified teachers.
-All donations to this class benefit our sponsor child, Tulsi, attending Sandipani Muni School in Uttar Pradesh, India with Food for Life Vrindavan. http://www.fflv.org
+All donations (suggested $5, cash or card) benefit our sponsor child, Tulsi, attending Sandipani Muni School in Uttar Pradesh, India with Food for Life Vrindavan. http://www.fflv.org

 An active stretching class focused on unwinding and opening the body, releasing tension, improving overall flexibility and increasing mobility and range of motion--especially in the typically tight areas of the hips, hamstrings, lower back and shoulders.
-A perfect way to complement your regular workout routine, it’s great for runners, cyclists, weekend warriors, desk jockeys and everyone in between.
-This 45-minute class costs a half credit.
+A perfect way to complement your regular yoga and workout routine, it’s great for runners, cyclists, weekend warriors, desk jockeys and everyone in between.
+Each class will have an emphasis on seated meditation techniques as well.

 Dharma Yoga is a classical and flowing style of hatha yoga taught by Sri Dharma Mittra, a master Yogi, who has been teaching for over 50 years in New York City.
 This devotional class includes chanting, breathwork, meditation, and deep healing relaxation in addition to the poses.
 Students have the opportunity to experience a variety of pose variations in order to find the one that best suits their needs on any given day.